 Along with the Initiative, Michigan DNRE will also be expanding opportunities for public hunting on private lands through the Hunting Access Program.
 Outreach and education to youth about pheasant hunting is also a priority within the Initiative.
 The conservation partners will host youth events to explain pheasant needs and habitat as well as an opportunity to share their pheasant hunting heritage with others.

 Muskegon County Habitat Projects

 Celebrating both Arbor Day and Earth Day, Muskegon Pheasants Forever planted over 1200 shrubs and trees at the Muskegon County Wastewater site with the help of 84 students from Oakridge High School, Oakridge Adult and Alternative Ed and Ravenna High School.
 Click here to view the article printed in the Muskegon Chronicle from the event in 2010.
 This is the third year of a yearly activity to provide a small game shelter belt between the native prairie grass lands currently being planted at the site.
 In early May, 2009 113 acres of native prairie grasses, switch grass and 20 species of wildflowers were planted.
 In early July, 2010, 147 more acres of prairie grasses were planted at the Muskegon County Wastewater site.
-Plans for planting another 80 acres for 2012 are in the works.

 To Feed or Not to Feed?
 Pheasants Forever Has Answers